apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ## Create table

-The Gravitino connector currently supports basic Hive table creation statements, such as defining fields, allowing null values, and adding comments.
+The Gravitino connector currently supports basic Iceberg table creation statements, such as defining fields, allowing null values, and adding comments.
 However, it does not support advanced features like partitioning, sorting, and distribution.